 One of the most common causes of a noisy brake is contamination.
 That’s why you have to be very careful when using spray lubricants on a bicycle with disc brakes, probably best to avoid using spray lubes anywhere near a bike with disc brakes really.

 Contamination just means oil, meant to keep your drivetrain running smoothly and quietly, has found its way onto the brakes.
 So try and avoid getting oil or lube on the rotors and pads.

 With spray lubes this is very easy to do.
-When you are cleaning your bike be sure to prevent any spray getting anywhere near the brakes.
-If using a spray can use a thin straw (one is normally supplied) to direct the oil to only the area of the drivetrain you want it, and away from the brakes.
+When you are cleaning your bike be sure to prevent any oil from getting anywhere near the brakes.
+As a result, we'd recommend steering clear of spray lubes if you've got disc brakes

 If you’ve only got a small amount of oil on the brakes, you can clean brakes with a degreaser, or pick up one of the dedicated disc brake cleaners available on the market (we’ve linked a few we reviewed below) and hopefully you'll be able to clean the worst off.
 Once clean, normal riding conditions should generate enough heat to bring the brakes back to the optimum working conditions.

 “Cleaning your rotors or wheel rims regularly with a specific (oil-free) disc brake degreaser is a good way to avoid squealing brakes.
 Cleaning your pads too can help quieten things down - you can try some sandpaper or grinding the pads - but if the grease has soaked through the pad, you might need to replace them.
 Don't use a degreaser or chemicals on brake pads, though,” says Shimano.